stevinz/awesome-game-engine-dev/README.md

 - ### Programming
     - :books: [Big-O Cheat Sheet](https://www.bigocheatsheet.com) : This webpage covers the space and time Big-O complexities of common algorithms used in Computer Science.
+    - :earth_americas: [Deadlock Empire](https://deadlockempire.github.io/#menu) : Interactive tutorial to master threads and concurrency.
     - :books: [Every Programmer Should Know](https://github.com/mtdvio/every-programmer-should-know) : Collection of (mostly) technical things every software developer should know.
     - :books: [Games of Coding](https://github.com/michelpereira/awesome-games-of-coding#readme) : Awesome list of games that teach you a programming language.
+    - :earth_americas: [Geeks for Geeks](https://www.geeksforgeeks.org) : Free tutorials, articles, online and classroom courses, coding competitions, job opportunities and more.
     - :books: [Learn to Program](https://github.com/karlhorky/learn-to-program#readme) : Educational resources to learn to program.
+    - :books: [TIOBE Index](https://www.tiobe.com/tiobe-index/) : Indicator of the popularity of programming languages.
+The index is updated once a month.

 - ### Topics
     _see [Specialty Topics](#Specialty-Topics)_